-A little girl with bangs squeals upon my arrival to the third floor of the Graha Sentana Building, the headquarters of Virtual Consulting, Indonesia’s up-and-coming digital marketing consultancy firm and second home for the little girl and her mother, Virtual’s CEO, Iim Fahima Jachja.
+A little girl with bangs squeals upon my arrival to the third floor of the Graha Sentana Building, the headquarters of Virtual Consulting, Indonesia’s up-and-coming digital marketing consultancy firm and a second home for the little girl and her mother, Virtual’s CEO, Iim Fahima Jachja.
 I am interviewing Iim on her 34th birthday.
 She takes me on a short tour around her office and introduces me to her birthday-snatching daughter, Maleeka Kendra Adhitia, affectionately called Kenken.
 While Iim’s fashionable office is located on the second floor of the building, Kenken holds her ‘office’ on the third floor with her teddy bear under a desk next to her father’s, along with the desks of most of Virtual’s 70 employees.
 Her father is creative director Adhitya Sofyan.

 In 2005, Iim and her husband established an online advertising agency, Virus Communications, leaving their comfortable jobs at prominent advertising agencies.
 A couple of years later, they met Nukman Luthfie, one of Indonesia’s leading online marketing gurus and the founder of Virtual Consulting.
 They created an alliance and merged their two companies.
 In early 2009, Iim took the helm of Virtual Consulting as CEO.